sourcery-ai-experiments/pydantic_tfl_api/README.md

 The Pydantic classes are in the `tfl.models` module.
 The `tfl.client` module contains the `Client` class, which is the main class you will use to interact with the API.

 Pydantic models are used to represent the data returned by the TfL API.
 There is a circular reference in the TfL API, so I handled this in the `StopPoint` model to load the `Line` model only after `StopPoint` is fully loaded.

+The following objects represent responses from the TfL API, and are therefore returned by the `Client` class methods - either individually or as an array of objects:

+- `StopPoint`
+- `Mode`
+- `Line`
+- `RouteSequence`
+- `Disruption`
+- `StopPointsResponse`
+- `Prediction`

+These objects contains a property `content_expires` which is a `.
+This is calculated from the headers of the response.
+You can use these to calculate the time to live of the object, and to determine if the object is still valid - for example if implementing caching.

-Here's a visualisation of the Pydantic models:
+Here's a Mermaid visualisation of the Pydantic models:

 ```mermaid
 classDiagram